59 pages 1 hour read

 Overview

-My Grandmother Asked Me to Tell You She’s Sorry is a 2013 coming-of-age novel by Fredrik Bachman.
 Originally written in Swedish, My Grandmother Asked Me has been translated into 25 languages.
 The UK translation was published in 2015 under the title My Grandmother Sends Her Regards and Apologises.
-Bachman has written four novels, all of which became number one best-sellers in his native Sweden, including the 2014 title A Man Called Ove.
+Bachman has written four novels, which all became number one bestsellers in his native Sweden, including the 2014 title A Man Called Ove.
 My Grandmother Asked Me was long-listed for the International Dublin Literary Award in 2017.

 Plot Summary

-Seven-year-old Elsa shares a close relationship with Granny, her only friend.
+Seven-year-old Elsa is close with Granny, her only friend.
 Both Elsa and Granny are considered “different.”
 Elsa is a precocious child with a sophisticated vocabulary, which makes it difficult for her to relate to others.
 At school she is bullied by the other children and misunderstood by the teachers.
-Granny, a former surgeon who traveled all over the world saving children’s lives, is an eccentric with a great disregard for rules and conventions.
-Elsa lives with her Mum (Granny’s daughter) and Mum’s boyfriend George in an apartment across the hall from Granny.
-Mum is pregnant with Elsa’s half-sibling.
-An orderly type who is always in control, Mom is often frustrated by Granny’s impulsive antics.
-Elsa, however, considers Granny to be her personal superhero.
-Granny is always ready to defend Elsa when she gets in trouble at school or when Elsa is upset by Mum and Dad’s divorce.
-When times get really rough, Elsa finds solace in “The Land-of-Almost-Awake,” an imaginary, magical kingdom of Granny’s creation.
-Granny tells Elsa the stories from the Land-of-Almost-Awake in a “secret language,” which Elsa assumes is only shared by the two of them.
+Granny, a former surgeon who traveled the world saving children’s lives, is an eccentric with a great disregard for rules and conventions.

-Elsa recognizes that The Monster is the real-life Wolfheart, a character in the Land-of-Almost-Awake stories.
 Granny’s letter to Wolfheart leads to another one, and then another.
-Each letter is an apology, addressed to a tenant in the building, all of whom are connected in some way to Granny.
+Each letter is an apology addressed to a tenant in the building, all of whom are connected to Granny.
 Like Wolfheart, each tenant has a counterpart in Granny’s fairy tales: Britt-Marie/the princess, Kent and Alf/the two princes, the boy with the syndrome/the Chosen One, Our Friend/the wurse, Mum and Green-eyes/the golden knights, and the woman in the black skirt/the sea-angel.
-While delivering the letters, Elsa learns about the tenants’ lives, past and present, and discovers that they are far more complex than she had realized.
+While delivering the letters, Elsa learns about the tenants’ lives and discovers they are far more complex than she realized.

-Granny’s friend Marcel tells Elsa that Granny left the apartment building to her in her will because she knows that Elsa will always manage it with the best interests of all the tenants in mind.
+Granny’s friend Marcel tells Elsa that Granny left the apartment building to her in her will because she knows Elsa will always manage it with the best interests of all the tenants in mind.
 Britt-Marie finds the courage to leave her unfaithful husband and embark on an adventure, which has always been a dream of hers.
-The other tenants stay in the building, and life continues on.
-Though the tenants still argue occasionally, they have grown closer, sharing dinner together every Sunday.
-Elsa’s relationship with Dad strengthens, and she begins visiting him and his wife more often.

-Elsa’s situation at school improves as well.
+Elsa’s situation at school improves too.
 She meets Alex, another little girl who is different, and they become friends, attracting an ever-widening circle of “different” children who no longer have to worry about being bullied or chased.
 When a new little boy is teased for wearing a princess dress, Elsa and Alex show their support by wearing princess dresses of their own.
 From then on, they become the boy’s personal superheroes.

 blurred text